...

 How to Prepare Your Vinyl Siding for Painting

-Preparation is one of the most important activities in achieving a perfect finish.
+Preparation is one of the most essential activities in achieving a perfect finish.
 Here’s a breakdown of the steps involved in the preparation of your vinyl siding for painting:

 Cleaning of Vinyl Siding